 People sometimes ask how I get information that goes on the list.
 Sources include email correspondence both with the churches and those who have visited or studied them.
 I also study the church websites along with newspaper or Internet articles about the churches, often with help from the Google Chrome's Translate function; today alone I've used it to translate from Hungarian, German, Spanish, Malay, and Portuguese.
 I especially reach out to scholars of religion in the same country as the church in question.

 My favorite way of learning is to visit these congregations in person, chat with their people, tour their campus, and interview the senior pastor.
 Over recent years I've had the privilege of visiting the largest church in many countries ranging from Korea, China and Singapore to Ukraine and United Kingdom.
 It’s exciting to find thriving churches from Hungary to The Netherlands, from South Africa to Australia.
 I’m hoping next for an invitation from some of the amazing churches in Nigeria and Kenya!

 Why Is a List Like This Important?

 1. Accurate data allows us to see the larger picture of what God seems to be doing.
 For starters, you’ll observe that the world’s biggest churches are not in the United States.
+As one example, India today has more believers than at any time in its 4,000-year history.
 You’ll also see which countries have the newer growth of larger churches (and as this list grows, I’m convinced that we’ll document that there are far more megachurches outside the United States than in it).
 You can explore everything from average pastor age to the widespreadness of Pentecostal/charismatic theology in these large churches.